shutterstock/public-api-javascript-sdk/docs/EditorialImagesApi.md

  date_updated_start (required) | Date| Show images images added, edited, or deleted after the specified date.
 Acceptable range is 1970-01-01T00:00:01 to 2038-01-19T00:00:00. date_updated_end (required) | Date| Show images images added, edited, or deleted before the specified date.
-Acceptable range is 1970-01-01T00:00:01 to 2038-01-19T00:00:00. country (required) | String| Show only editorial content that is available for distribution in a certain country date_taken_start | String| Show images that were taken on or after the specified date; use this parameter if you want recently created images from the collection instead of updated older assets date_taken_end | String| Show images that were taken before the specified date cursor | String| The cursor of the page with which to start fetching results; this cursor is returned from previous requests sort | String| Sort by, defaults to newest <br/><br/>Valid values: "newest", "oldest" supplier_code | [String]| Show only editorial content from certain suppliers
+Acceptable range is 1970-01-01T00:00:01 to 2038-01-19T00:00:00. country (required) | String| Show only editorial content that is available for distribution in a certain country date_taken_start | Date| Show images that were taken on or after the specified date; use this parameter if you want recently created images from the collection instead of updated older assets date_taken_end | Date| Show images that were taken before the specified date cursor | String| The cursor of the page with which to start fetching results; this cursor is returned from previous requests sort | String| Sort by, defaults to newest <br/><br/>Valid values: "newest", "oldest" supplier_code | [String]| Show only editorial content from certain suppliers